Jean Rhys: Letters 1931–1966: Reception

 The book was generally well received, with Kirkus Reviews noting that "While casual Rhys fans will find this collection disappointingly monotonic (and surprisingly domestic), specialists will welcome the informal record here (with fine editorial annotation) of Rhys' anguished writing process—especially the long, frustrating evolution of Wide Sargasso Sea."

 Carole Angier wrote in the London Review of Books "She wrote great novels against great odds.
 And if in one or two of those a note of self-pity crept in, it does not here.
 Her voice in these wonderful letters is made up of courage, hard work, and that ‘astringent note’ of hers, unique, hard-won and very moving."

 In The New York Times Vivian Gornick called the book "A record of actual experience that both traces the artist's obsession to its biographical source and substantiates the claim: It isn't autobiography, it's imagination, and added "these letters are marvellous, comprehensive and masterly, the pen held by one whose working authority is beyond question."

+Selected letters: excerpts

+I’m awfully jealous of this place (as you gather no doubt).
+I can’t imagine anybody writing about it, daring to, without loving it—or living here twenty years, or being born here.
+And anyway I don’t want strangers to love it except very few whom I’d choose—most sentimental.
+(But they are a bit patronizing you know.)
+However I’ve an idea that what with the rain, cockroaches, and bad roads etc. Dominica will protect itself from vulgar loves.